ben-laird/yatabl/README.md

   - 0 dependencies
   - Browser/Node/Bun/Deno/Edge friendly
   - Built with core JS/TS language constructs: if your runtime supports classes and `Object.assign()`, it supports `yatabl`
-  - Incredibly small footprint: entire source code (before bundling, including doc comments + types) is about 130 lines across 2 files
+  - Incredibly small footprint: entire source code (before bundling, including doc comments + types) is about 240 lines across 3 files (an average of about 80 lines per file)
   - Tree-shakeable: don't pay for what you don't use (not a lot to pay for with this lib anyways)
 - Great DX
   - Type & runtime safe: made with love in TypeScript, doesn't lose any safety guarantees when compiled to JavaScript
+  - Aggressive inferences: stay highly type-safe while barely having to write your own types
   - Easy interoperability: `yatabl` plays nice with pretty much any schema validation library, like Zod, Yup, runtypes, and more
   - Easy adoptability: `yatabl` only adds metadata to objects and doesn't wrap them, allowing devs to just drop it in and perform easy validation checks wherever
   - Validate once, enforce everywhere: save time and resources by